cysouw/diathesis/text/c03_summaryDia.md

 ### *Rezipientenpassiv* (*bekommen/kriegen/erhalten+Partizip*) {#sec:summary-rezipientenpassiv}

 The ~~Rezipientenpassiv~~ (full discussion in [@sec:participles-bekommen-passive]) has become a mainstay in the German grammatical literature.
 It consists of the light verb *bekommen* with a participle (alternatively, the light verbs *kriegen* or *erhalten* can be used).
 With this diathesis, a dative recipient is turned into the nominative subject.
 Again, the erstwhile nominative can be retained as a prepositional phrase, though it mostly is not used (as with all passives).
-Note that the same construction can also be used in a different 'achievement' interpretation without diathesis, called *Effektiv* (see [@sec:summary-effekativ]).
+Note that the same construction can also be used in a different 'achievement' interpretation without diathesis, called *Effektiv* here (see [@sec:summary-effekativ]).

 ::: ex
 a.
 Der Friseur schneidet mir die Haare.